laravel/docs/broadcasting.md

 });
 ```

-Next, you only need to compile your application's assets:
+Next, you should compile your application's assets:

 ```shell
 npm run build